enkidevs/curriculum/JavaScript/React/what-i-need-to-use-react.md

 create-react-app myAppName
 ```

 This will automatically create a *static application* with no backend logic or databases.
-However, this will set-up the development environment will all modern aspects discussed above.
+However, this will set-up the development environment including all the modern tools specified above.

 To run your `create-react-app` app just:
 ```